abhi3700/toe_contracts/toeridetaxi/README.md

 * Notes:
 	- For each row, `ram_payer` would be users (driver/commuter) for their piece of data.
 TODO:
 		+ if the ride is costing too much for their use, then additional amount of CPU, NET will be added to their account during account creation.
+	- Here, the scope of the `ridestaxi` table is chosen as __contract name__ (i.e.`get_self().value` syntactically), because there are 2 parties (driver, commuter) involved.
+So, if either of the user is used as scope, then the other portion of the other user will not be shown.
+E.g. In other applications where the table row consists of more than 1 party, then it is always better to use __contract name__ as the table's scope.